kpacha/tiles2.pdf-spring-webmvc/README.md

 tiles2.pdf-spring-webmvc
 ========================

-Simple on the fly pdf generator from tiles2-generated views
+Simple on the fly pdf generator from tiles2-generated views.
+Use with out the [smartview-spring-webmvc](https://github.com/kpacha/smartview-spring-webmvc) package in order to allow the streaming of already stored pdf files.

 Maven dependency
 -----------------